 Southeast Colorado Springs is one of the smaller areas of the city.
-It is composed of a large population of military families due to its prime location to bases and the airport.
-The southeast is also where a small section of town (at the northern edge where it blends with Central Colorado Springs) comprises low-income households and a higher crime rate than the rest of the city.
+It is composed of a large population of military families due to its proximity to bases and the airport.
+The southeast is also where a small section of town (at the northern edge where it blends with Central Colorado Springs) consists of low-income households and a higher crime rate than the rest of the city.

 As a result, there is a tendency to allow the struggles of this small patch of town to color the opinion of all of Southeast Springs.
 In general, many folks tend to overlook Southeast Colorado Springs completely.
 However, there are numerous positive attributes and beautiful communities.